20 Instances of Death

 V

-He spends most of his days underwater,
+He spends his days underwater,

-river rock and clouds of emerald algae.
+and mats of blue-green algae.

 Whirligigs blur the surface.